richmonddz/Text-Editor/README.md

 ## Description

 A text editor app that adds functionality for it to work as a PWA with the functionality to work offline.
+It is also deployed to heroku!

+## Heroku Link

 ### Table of contents